 Familiarisation Programmes for Independent Directors

-The Board of Directors of the Bank were satisfied with the outcome ofthe performance evaluation process of the Directors Board and its Committees.
-They wereof the view that the Directors have beendischarging their roles and responsibilities asexpected by the Board and the regulatory provisions and the Board is duly constitutedrepresenting various expertise skill sets and qualification required for thebanking business.
-There was no observation during the performance evaluation of the previousyears; so is the case with the current year.
+The Board of Directors of the Bank is satisfied with the outcome of theperformance evaluation process.
+They were of the view that the Directors have beendischarging their roles and responsibilities as expected by the Board and as requiredunder the applicable regulatory provisions.
+The Board continues to be duly constitutedrepresenting various expertise skill sets knowledge and qualification required for thebanking business.
+There was no observation during the performance evaluation of theprevious years; and so is the case with the current year.

 Appointment of Directors